scaffold-eth/scaffold-eth/README.md

 If the balance is less than the `threshold`, you want to set a `openForWithdraw` bool to `true` and allow users to `withdraw(address payable)` their funds.

-(You'll have 30 seconds after deploying until the deadline is reached)
+(You'll have 30 seconds after deploying until the deadline is reached, you can adjust this in the contract.)

 > 👩‍💻 Create a `timeLeft()` function including ```public view returns (uint256)``` that returns how much time is left.